apache/druid/docs/operations/export-metadata.md

 ## Running the tool

-To use the tool, you can run the following from the root of the Druid package:
+To use the tool, you can run the following from the root of the Druid package.

+### Exporting from Derby

 ```bash
 cd ${DRUID_ROOT}